gcallah/BookReviews/mitchell.md

 proposal that, to encourage entrepreneurship, "Excessive regulations that create barriers to entry should be eliminated" (137).
 Yes, they should be, but under the current regime, they are not going to be.
-Should some law maker propose a measure that would truly lower barriers to entry, The proposal would be denounced as allowing businesses to trash the environment, evade taxes, and exploit workers.
+Should some law maker propose a measure that would truly lower barriers to entry, the proposal would be denounced as allowing businesses to trash the environment, evade taxes, and exploit workers.
 The mere fact that Mitchell's suggestion is a good idea will not protect it the storm of propaganda that attempting to implement it would